react-querybuilder/react-querybuilder/README.md

 `(rule: RuleType, parentId: string, query: RuleGroupType) => RuleType | false`

 This callback is invoked before a new rule is added.
-The function should either manipulate the rule and return it, or return `false` to cancel the addition of the rule.
-(Use `findRule(parentId, query)` to locate the parent group to which the new rule will be added among the entire query hierarchy.)
+The function should either manipulate the rule and return it, or return `false` to cancel the addition of the rule. _(To completely prevent the addition of new rules, pass `controlElements={{ addRuleAction: () => null }}` which will hide the "+Rule" button.)_ You can use `findRule(parentId, query)` to locate the parent group to which the new rule will be added among the entire query hierarchy.

 #### `onAddGroup` _(Optional)_

 `(ruleGroup: RuleGroupType, parentId: string, query: RuleGroupType) => RuleGroupType | false`

 This callback is invoked before a new group is added.
-The function should either manipulate the group and return it, or return `false` to cancel the addition of the group.
-(Use `findRule(parentId, query)` to locate the parent group to which the new group will be added among the entire query hierarchy.)
+The function should either manipulate the group and return it, or return `false` to cancel the addition of the group. _(To completely prevent the addition of new groups, pass `controlElements={{ addGroupAction: () => null }}` which will hide the "+Group" button.)_ You can use `findRule(parentId, query)` to locate the parent group to which the new group will be added among the entire query hierarchy.

 #### `onQueryChange` _(Optional)_